 Tuition fees are up to 2,500.00 euros per year, according to the different study areas (please note that the second instalment is based on the family income).
 Fees are payable in three instalments: the first one upon completion of the enrolment procedure, the second one in January and the third one usually in late May.
 Please note that, in order to get a reduction of the fees, students will have to produce an official declaration of the economic status of the family unit for the previous year issued by the home country tax office, legally translated into Italian with the Italian Embassy/Consulate duty stamps.

 Students enrolling at the University of Siena can apply for a DSU (Regional Authority for Higher Education Grants) scholarship.
 The call is open until September/October of each year.
 Scholarships assignees will receive a sum of money (including payment of university fees) and have free access to university canteens and free accommodation at halls of residence, if admitted.
 Should such accommodation not be available, assignees will be given a rent contribution, if requested.

-The public call and the online application form for the academic year 2017-18 are published at this link:
+The public call and the online application form are published at this link:

 For the VISA process the temporary address to use should be:

 - Residenza Universitaria S. Miniato, via E. de Nicola, 9, 53100 Siena